-- (a) Your CCO will appoint an Enumerator who has a very small EA to assist the Enumerator with large EA. - (b) CCO will study the large EA in the field carefully and select a boundary line so as to divide the EA into two parts.
-He / she will
+(a) Your CCO will appoint an Enumerator who has a very small EA to assist the Enumerator with large EA.

+(b) CCO will study the large EA in the field carefully and select a boundary line so as to divide the EA into two parts.
+He / she will allocate one part (the large one if so exists) to original Enumerator and the other part to the assisting Enumerator.
+This division is for enumeration purposes only.

-- allocate one part (the large one if so exists) to original Enumerator and the other part to the assisting Enumerator.
-This division is for enumeration purposes only. - (c) Both parts form one EA.
-Therefore you should copy the same EA number from EA map and suffix "A" to the EA number for the questionnaire of the original Enumerator and "B" to that of the assisting Enumerator.
-Example: 15-A, 15-B where 15 is the original EA number. - (d) The boundary line the CCO selects should preferably follow a clear, permanent physical boundary.
+(c) Both parts form one EA.
+Therefore you should copy the same EA number from EA map and suffix "A" to the EA number for recording in questionnaires of the original Enumerator and "B" to that of the assisting Enumerator.
+Example: 15-A, 15-B where 15 is the original EA number.

+(d) The boundary line the CCO selects should preferably follow a clear, permanent physical boundary.
 Thus the surfaced road is preferable to an unsurfaced one, and a motorable track to a footpath.
 Major streams and concrete drainage channels form excellent boundaries.
-For proper demarcation in certain congested areas, building numbers may have to be used.
-In rural areas it is more difficult to find clear boundary line between these and the remainder of the EA.
-Be careful however, that no portion of the EA is omitted when dividing the area for allotting to your two enumerators. - (e) The CCO will then draw the boundary line on the map. - (f) He / she will write on the EA map a description of the boundary line. - (g) Write also on the map the name of the enumerator and the assisting Enumerator and show clearly the parts for which each of them is responsible. - (h) After the CCO has divided the EA, your job will be to take the two Enumerators and go along the new boundary line and the EA boundaries to make certain that both are completely familiar with the boundaries.
+For proper demarcation in certain congested areas, be used.
+In rural areas it is more building numbers may have to difficult to find clear boundary line between these and the remainder of the EA.
+Be careful however, that no portion of the EA is omitted when dividing the area for allotting to your two enumerators.

+(e) The CCO/supervisor will then draw the boundary line on the map.

+(f) He / she will write on the EA map a description of the boundary line.

+(g) Write also on the map the name of the Enumerator and the assisting Enumerator and show clearly the parts for which each of them is responsible.

+(h) After the CCO/ supervisors has divided the EA, your job will be to take the two Enumerators and go along the new boundary line and the EA boundaries to make certain that both are completely familiar with the boundaries.
 Do this as thoroughly as possible as there is a great danger of omission or double counting.
-Your aim is to complete coverage of the EA. - (i) Each enumerator will receive a separate bag containing blank Questionnaires, EA map with EA description. - (j) After the enumeration, each enumerator will put everything supplied to him/her in his/her bag which bears the correct EA number. - (k) You must indicate in the Remarks Column of Supervisor's Summary (Appendix I) that the EA was split into two parts (eg. EA No. 15 was split into two parts 15-A and 15-B).
+Your aim is to complete coverage of the EA. (i) Each Enumerator will receive a separate bag containing blank Questionnaires, EA map with EA description.

+(j) After the enumeration, each enumerator will put everything supplied to him/her in his/her bag which bears the correct EA number.

+(k) You must indicate in the Remarks Column of Supervisor's Summary (Appendix I) that the EA was split into two parts (eg. EA split into two parts 15-A and 15-B).